sleepjie/Valanar/2D6 System/2D6 System.md

 The **Dwarrow** are a stocky, broad-built people, standing between 4’5” and 5’2” on average.
 Their dense bone structure and compact musculature give them a natural resilience, making them significantly heavier than their height suggests.
 Their bodies are well-adapted to physical labour and combat, capable of enduring harsh conditions for extended periods without fatigue.
 Their hair is thick and grows quickly, commonly seen in deep browns, reds, and blacks, though silver and platinum hues appear with age.
 Beards are a defining trait, with both men and women capable of growing them, and many take great pride in elaborate braiding or grooming rituals.

-Their skin tones range from earthen hues of deep bronze to ash grey.
-Dwarrow possess remarkable physical endurance—their compact bodies are well-suited to harsh environments, allowing them to withstand extreme conditions better than other races.
+Their skin tones range from earthen hues of deep bronze to ash grey, depending on their place of birth; Dwarrow possess remarkable physical endurance and their compact bodies are well-suited to harsh environments, allowing them to withstand the extreme conditions of their ancestral homelands.

 Their eyes are smaller than a human’s but incredibly sharp, adapted to see clearly in dim light.
 A secondary reflective layer behind the retina enhances their ability to navigate tunnels and caverns, though bright sunlight can be mildly uncomfortable without protective eyewear.
 Their ears are slightly rounded and pressed close to the skull, offering some protection against debris and environmental hazards common in underground living.